tomasherceg/dotvvm-docs/Pages/advanced-miniprofiler.md

 **DotVVM** supports this library and tracks some additional metrics which it collects during the processing of an HTTP request.

-You can display the collected **DotVVM** metrics by adding the MiniProfiler Widget to a dothtml page:
+You can display the collected **DotVVM** metrics by adding the MiniProfiler Widget to a DOTHTML page:

 <img src="{imageDir}advanced-miniprofiler-widget.png" alt="DotVVM metrics in MiniProfiler" class="img-responsive" />